sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 For the production-ready site, may go for somewhere else or stick to DO, will see..

-## Install Powershell 7.5.x
+### Install Powershell 7.5.x

++ Primarily using Windows Terminal
-+ Install Powershell 7.5.x from Windows Store
++ Installing Powershell 7.5.x from Windows Store
 + Other methods of installation and guide here: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5
 + Start PowerShell